June 5, 2011

 Fortunately for Nabal, two things happened that saved him that day.
 First, one of the young men told Abigail, Nabal’s wife, saying, “Behold, David sent messengers from the wilderness to greet our master, and he scorned (“יָּעַט”) them.”
 Literally, Nabal screamed or shrieked at them.
 The young messenger also told Abigail the truth about David and his men.

-The real problem was that everyone knew that Nabal was a worthless man, and no one could speak to him (1 Samuel 25:17, page 4810).
+The real problem was that everyone knew that Nabal was a worthless man, and no one could speak to him (1 Samuel 25:17).
 The second good thing for Nabal was that Abigail took action immediately to correct the problem Nabal had created with David and his men.
 Abigail understood the consequences of the foolishness of Nabal in scorning David and his warriors, when they had done nothing except help Nabal to prosper with his flocks.
 David’s men had been a wall by night and day, protecting the flocks, and doing good to Nabal’s men, without insulting them in any way.
-You may recall that David was first a shepherd tending the sheep of Jesse, his father (1 Samuel 17:20, page 465).
+You may recall that David was first a shepherd tending the sheep of Jesse, his father (1 Samuel 17:20).

 Abigail Intercedes for Nabal.
-Having heard the truth about David and his men, and realizing the foolishness of Nabal scorning David, Abigail acts swiftly.
+Having heard the truth about David and his men, and realizing the foolishness of Nabal scorning David, Abigail acted swiftly.
 She knew that David needed supplies, and deserved them.
-She immediately began to prepare food to send to David: two hundred loaves of bread, two jugs of wine, and five sheep prepared with five measures of roasted grain, a hundred clusters of raisins and two hundred cakes of figs (1 Samuel 25:18, page 481).
+She immediately began to prepare food to send to David: two hundred loaves of bread, two jugs of wine, and five sheep prepared with five measures of roasted grain, a hundred clusters of raisins and two hundred cakes of figs (1 Samuel 25:18).
 Abigail delivered the supplies to David, and humbled herself before him.
 She immediately accepted all the blame for Nabal’s actions.

-David meets Abigail and explains that Nabal has returned evil for good.
+David met Abigail and explained that Nabal had returned evil for good.
 She admitted that Nabal acted improperly, and she had not seen David’s men.
 Notice that Nabal’s name means folly, so we know that even men of folly can have great wealth.
-As Abigail speaks with David, she understands that God has great plans for David, and His blessing rests upon David.
+As Abigail spoke with David, she understood that God had great plans for David, and His blessing rested upon David.

 Abigail used this mental picture of David being held in the bundle of the living with the LORD his God.
 If any pursues him to take his life, then the LORD his God will sling them out from the bundle of the living as from the hollow of a sling.
-You may recall that David had slain Goliath with a sling, and his fame was well known (1 Samuel 17, 40, 48-49, page 467).
+You may recall that David had slain Goliath with a sling, and his fame was well known (1 Samuel 17:40, 48-49).
 Abigail also had keen spiritual insight into the spiritual issues concerning David’s desire for vengeance.

 Abigail Keeps David from Vengeance and Sin.
 Abigail also reminded David of the spiritual problems he faced.
 If David took the life of Nabal and his servants, then David would have acted sinfully, and without cause.
 Being rebuffed should not be met with the death penalty, even though David was apparently enraged by Nabal’s scorn.

-Abigail understood that David was fighting the battles of the LORD, and that the LORD would protect him (1 Samuel 25:28, page 482).
+Abigail understood that David was fighting the battles of the LORD, and that the LORD would protect him (1 Samuel 25:28).
 But if David took the life of Nabal “without cause,” and took vengeance on Nabal, then the LORD would hold that sinful behavior against David.
 Abigail spared David that consequence of sin by preventing the sinful behavior.
 In our lives, we can intercede for people who have acted badly, and keep another person from seeking vengeance for that bad behavior.
-We know for sure that we should never take vengeance upon people, even when our spouse or someone else has been repaid evil for good (Romans 12:19, page 1776).
+We know for sure that we should never take vengeance upon people, even when our spouse or someone else has been repaid evil for good (Romans 12:19).
 Finally, notice that Abigail wanted David to remember her when he prospered.
-David did remember her, because Nabal died about ten days after this event (1 Samuel 25:38, page 483), and David married Abigail, just as she had asked for David to remember her (1 Samuel 25:31, 39-44, page 483).
+David did remember her, because Nabal died about ten days after this event (1 Samuel 25:38), and David married Abigail, just as she had asked for David to remember her (1 Samuel 25:31, 39-44).

 So we learn more about spiritual wives today and their role in daily devotions.